-Born and raised in Peshawar, the capital city of KPK, a party wrecker has done his schooling from PAF College Peshawar.
-After that, he completed his bachelor’s in Business from Islamabad, where he started his rap career.
+Born and raised in Peshawar, the capital city of KPK, a party wrecker has done his schooling at PAF College Peshawar.
+After that, he completed his bachelor’s in Business in Islamabad, where he started his rap career.
 After graduation, Mustafa went to Australia, where he obtained a Master’s degree in Accounting.

-Shahkar Alam Shaxxx, and Webster, Shumail Alam, are brothers by birth, and Both of them did their schooling at PAF College.
-Shahkar, the younger brother, studied Architecture from Islamabad.
+Shahkar Alam Shaxxx, and Webster, Shumail Alam, are brothers by birth, and Both did their schooling at PAF College.
+Shahkar, the younger brother, studied Architecture in Islamabad.
 Shumail studied in his hometown and attained a Bachelor’s degree in Electrical Engineering.

 The group announced their union in 2005, and the band was officially made.
 The trio titled their rap band Fortitude Pukhtoon Core.
 So far, Pukhtoon core has released eleven studio songs.
-Besides, the group has done various live concerts and worked with other artists and bands.
+Besides, the group has performed live concerts and worked with other artists and bands.

 2005 – 2011 Formation of the band and first Solo release

 Fortitude Puktoon Core officially started in 2005 after the union of the trio.
-Throughout college and university times, the Pukhtoon Core lineup performed a rap.
-The inspiration to become hip hop artists came from the industry’s biggest names like Eminem, Bone thugs, 2Pac, Biggie, Busta rhymes.
+Throughout college and university times, the Pukhtoon Core lineup performed rap.
+The inspiration to become hip-hop artists came from the industry’s biggest names like Eminem, Bone thugs, 2Pac, Biggie, and Busta rhymes.

 They recorded their first-ever studio song, a teaser track named ‘Pukhtoon Core’, in 2011.
 The song was recorded live and produced by the band itself, while the video was produced by X productions Media, a local studio in Islamabad.
 Fortitude released a total of 6 songs with video assistance from X productions.
 Pukhtoon Core was a hit and instantly made waves across Pakistan.